jaredsilver/edsurge-independent/alumni.md

 ---
-layout: page
+layout: default
 title: Alumni & Past Speakers
-nav_title: Alumni
+nav_title: Alumni & Past Speakers
 permalink: /alumni-and-past-speakers/
-order: 2
+order: 1
 ---

 This is where information about alumni will go.